The Leader (Welsh newspaper)

 The Leader celebrated 40 years of publishing in October 2013, having launched the first edition in October 1973.

-A Wrexham Leader free edition used to be produced for Friday and Saturday delivery however was terminated in 2018, and the Wrexham office of the newspaper closed in December 2018.
+A Wrexham Leader free edition used to be produced for Friday and Saturday delivery but was terminated in 2018, and the Wrexham office of the newspaper closed in December 2018.

 On 3 April 2006, The Leader underwent a style change, and changed its logo to a new, more modern style.
 The old font and style had been used since the newspaper began.

 From 14 September 2009, the paper shifted from being an evening paper called The Evening Leader to a morning paper entitled The Leader and adopted the current masthead.

-The Saturday Leader was launched as a Saturday edition of the newspaper on 4 August 2018. however was stopped in December 2019.
+The Saturday Leader was launched as a Saturday edition of the newspaper on 4 August 2018; however, it was stopped in December 2019.